 How you supply these nutrients depends on what else your horse is eating:

-iv.
-Add a dash of salt
+4. Add a Dash of Salt

 We all have to work within the limitations of our geography and the property on which our horses live, but looking for opportunities to maximize turnout time and limit hours spent in a stall can help mirror your horse’s natural activity and environment, supporting physical and mental health and wellbeing.

 Provide Supplemental Support for Areas of Unavoidable Stress

 All stress cannot be avoided.
 However, there are ways you can make sure your horse has the support he needs to stay at the top of his game.
 In addition to working closely with your veterinarian, supplements are a smart way to provide daily, ongoing support.

 Think about the areas in which your horse is experiencing the most stress.
 If he’s like many competitive eventers, his joints and digestive tract are under significant strain from exercise, training, travel, and competition.
 So it’s no surprise that these are among the most popular areas for many eventers to provide daily supplements for support.